 - Soni Pradhanang, Professor of Geosciences, University of Rhode Island

-- Angela Storey, Associate Professor & Director of the Anne Braden Institute for Social Justice Research, University of Louisville
+- Angela Storey, Associate Professor of Anthropology, University of Louisville

 ENACTS is supported by NSF EPSCoR awards #2418376, #2418377, #2418378 & #2418379